-Sustainable Packaging goes mainstream in February 2007 as 60,000 Wal-Mart suppliers begin entering information on the Wal-Mart Sustainable Packaging Scorecard.
+Sustainable Packaging goes mainstream this month as 60,000 Wal-Mart suppliers begin entering information on the Wal-Mart Sustainable Packaging Scorecard.
 Rankings will show suppliers how well their packaging stacks up against the competition in terms of:

 • Greenhouse gases emitted during manufacture